Guide

 5

-Once confirmed, each manager's squad is populated, their remaining auction budget is noted, and the league moves to Auction Complete status.
+Once confirmed, squads are populated and the league moves to Auction Complete status.

 Budget rule: No manager can be confirmed over their auction budget.
-The admin must resolve any overspends before the auction can be locked in.
+The admin must resolve any overspends before the draft can be locked in.

 04 · Squad